About the Lab

 Data sharing is essential to promote equity and maximize the impact of the significant public investment in the BRAIN Initiative.
 Data sharing plans are now required for BRAIN funding, but there is an urgent need to develop specific policies and practices that are empirically informed and address ethical challenges and concerns related to sharing human data from BRAIN research.
 Our own experience and research with investigators conducting BRAIN Initiative studies of closed loop or adaptive deep brain stimulation, for instance, suggests that the practice of sharing data is inconsistent and incomplete, despite broad agreement that it is important.
 Some ethical challenges relate to privacy, consent, the interoperability of data types and sharing platforms, and competing commercial and processional interests.

-The specific objectives of BRAINshare: Sharing Data in BRAIN Initiative Studies are to engage key stakeholders in a deliberative process to identify challenges and concerns specific to sharing human data from the BRAIN Initiative and to generate empirically informed policy and practice options to facilitate responsible sharing of this data.
+The BRAINshare Project aims to engage key stakeholders through interviews and a modified policy Delphi process to identify challenges and concerns specific to sharing human BRAIN data and to generate empirically informed policy and practice options to facilitate responsible sharing of these data.

-Supported by: R01MH126937, Grant funding from BRAIN Initiative - National Institute of Mental Health of the National Institutes of Health
+Supported by: R01MH126937, National Institute of Mental Health (BRAIN Initiative)

 Supplement: A Case Study on Autism in Data Sharing Practices